DeWalt

 E7

-LED indicator shows E7 or rapid red flashing; vacuum does not respond to trigger
+LED indicator shows E7 or rapid red flashing; the vacuum does not respond to the trigger.

 Trigger / Switch Input Fault